sched-ext/scx/rust/scx_stats/README.md

         .set_path(&path)
         .add_stats_meta(ClusterStats::meta())
         .add_stats_meta(DomainStats::meta())
-        .add_stats("all", Box::new(move |_| stats.to_json()))
+        .add_stats("top", Box::new(move |_| stats.to_json()))
         .launch()
         .unwrap();
 ```

-The `stat_stats::Meta::meta()` trait function is automatically implemented
+The `scx_stats::Meta::meta()` trait function is automatically implemented by
-by the `scx_stats::Meta` derive macro for each statistics struct.
-Adding
+the `scx_stats::Meta` derive macro for each statistics struct.
+Adding them
-them to the statistics server allows implementing generic clients which
+to the statistics server allows implementing generic clients which don't
-don't have the definitions of the statistics structs - e.g. to relay the
+have the definitions of the statistics structs - e.g. to relay the
 statistics to another framework such as OpenMetrics.

-`all` is the default statistics reported when no specific target is
+`top` is the default statistics reported when no specific target is
 specified and should always be added to the server.
 The closure should
 return `serde_json::Value`.
 Note that `scx_stats::ToJson` automatically adds
 `.to_json()` to structs which implement both `scx_stats::Meta` and